 There are over ten thousand species of birds in the world.
 Birds possess powerful muscles in their wings, along with feathers and bones, that make them adapted for flight.
-By beating their wings, birds generate force to take off and propel them forward.
+By beating their wings, birds generate force to take off and propel themselves forward.
 With their aerodynamic design, they can glide, hover, dive, and swoop through the air in dizzying patterns.

 Although similar, they also have their differences.
 Birds can actually fly backward, pretty fascinating, isn’t it?
 Read to know which bird can fly backwards.